Timothy Britten Parker: Wicked (as Dr. Dillamond)

 Parker originated the role of Doctor Dillamond on the First National US Tour of the musical Wicked, which began previews in Toronto on March 9, 2005 and opened March 31.
 He left the cast on March 5, 2006 to join the show's sit-down production in Chicago, replacing Steven Skybell on March 28, 2006.
 He left the Chicago cast on December 10, 2006.

 He originated the role of Doctor Dillamond in the Los Angeles sit-down production, which opened on February 21, 2007, following previews on February 10.
 He played his final performance on May 25, 2008.

 He reprised the role in the Broadway production, beginning performances on September 2, 2008, again replacing Skybell.

 On October 27, 2008, he appeared in "The Yellow Brick Road Not Taken", a one night only benefit performance celebrating the fifth anniversary of Wicked.

 He played Doctor Dillamond in early drafted scenes that were cut from the final version of the musical.
 After over two years in the Broadway company, making him the longest-running Broadway Dillamond to date, he played his final performance October 31, 2010.

 After a year away from the show and Doctor Dillamond, Parker returned to the role in the Second National US Tour company, marking his fourth North American production.
 He replaced Martin Moran on December 20, 2011, and he played his last show on September 30, 2012.
 From March 20 through April 14, 2013, he returned to the first touring production, where he created the role in 2005, covering in the absence of Clifton Davis.

 On September 23, 2014, he returned to the show on Broadway, replacing K. Todd Freeman as Doctor Dillamond and played his final performance on January 31, 2016.

 Naked Angels

 Along with eleven other theater artists, including his brother Pippin Parker, Toby co-founded Naked Angels Theater Company in New York City in 1986.
+It operated out of a defunct picture-frame factory on Seventeenth Street and attracted actors including Marisa Tomei, Fisher Stevens, and Gina Gershon.
+“Everybody hung around Naked Angels,” Parker said in a 2023 profile in The New Yorker.
+This group included Matthew Broderick, who would later marry his sister Sarah Jessica Parker.

+Personal life

+Parker married Tiffany Denise Hayzlett June 12, 2004, in Staatsburg, New York.
+She served as a producer and production manager on Sex and the City and the series Vinyl.